This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 Its got more weirdness to its taste than just the contributions of sucralose & acesulfame potassium (AKA Ace-K).

-Those two artificial sweeteners I’m well-familiar with, since Optimum Nutrition’s Gold Standard has the Ace-K and other protein powders I’ve drunk like Dymatize & Combat have both.
+Those two artificial sweeteners I’m well-familiar with, since Optimum Nutrition’s Gold Standard has the Ace-K in it, and other protein powders I’ve drunk like Dymatize & Combat use both of them at the same time too.

 As far as Syntha-6 goes, there are a bunch of synthetic candidates who could be contributing to this unpleasant experience my taste buds are dealing with at this moment.